daniel15silva/python/README.md

-Repository with python tests codes.
+Repository with test codes in python, study and some projects.